 Then, place it in a sunny indoor spot for several hours.
 Late in the day, lift the string to reveal a sun-print letter.
 (Idea from Preschool Education )

-• In a dark room, use a flashlight to write the letter or number on the ceiling.
+• In a dark room, use a flashlight to write a number on the ceiling.
 For another twist, post a large letter or number on the wall or ceiling and trace it with a flashlight.
 (Idea from Preschool Education)

 • Floor Numbers - Lay out numbers and place correct the number of tokens, poker chips, or coins under the numbers to match